Justice Department opinion could threaten online gambling

 #ReadLocal

+"Based upon the plain language of the statute, however, we reach a different result," attorneys for the department wrote in the opinion dated Nov.
+2. "While the Wire Act is not a model of artful drafting, we conclude that the words of the statute are sufficiently clear and that all but one of its prohibitions sweep beyond sports gambling."

-The federal law was enacted in 1961 to target the mob and its gambling activities.
+The Wire Act was enacted in 1961 to target the mob and its gambling activities.

+Casino operator Caesars Entertainment, which offers online gambling in Nevada and New Jersey, declined to comment Monday.

+The American Gaming Association, the largest lobbying group of the U.S. casino industry, said it is reviewing the opinion and its implications on the industry, consumers and "the eight states that currently offer legal, regulated sports gaming."

+Jennifer Roberts, associate director of the International Center for Gaming Regulation at the University of Nevada, Las Vegas, said the impact of the opinion rests on how strictly the Justice Department is going to enforce the new interpretation of the statute.

+"Some could go really far and say even if you send a text message to a casino customer in another state and you are saying 'Come play blackjack this weekend here's a deal,' arguably you can say that is information that assists in the placement of a wager," she said.
+"I doubt it will go that far, but we will once again be subject to the interpretation."

-Experts say the new legal opinion will likely be challenged in court.
+The new legal opinion will likely be challenged in court, an issue acknowledged by the department attorneys in their document.

+Daniel Wallach, co-founding director of the University of New Hampshire School of Law Sports Wagering and Integrity Program, said the opinion could have "an immediate chilling effect" on the ability of states to conduct lotteries online.

+"I think the most obviously impacted stakeholders are the lotteries that do internet sales, and that group is the most likely stakeholder to challenge this opinion in court."

 Comments